ablaom/Koala.jl/README.md

 data leakage, data transformations are "fit" on training data only.
-However, there is a provision for dealing automatically in testing or (cross) validation with classes of categorical variables not seen during in the fit, a common annoyance.
+However, there is a provision for dealing automatically in testing or (cross) validation with classes of categorical variables not seen during the fit, a common annoyance.

 ### Installation and usage